-We left Albany at nine this morning and arrived about two after a delightful ride of five hours.
+We left Albany at nine this morning and arrived about two after.
 It rained a part of the way, which is the first time it has rained when we were travelling since we left home.
 Hannah bore the journey remarkably well, and we think ourselves fortunate to get into such good quarters.

 There is a fire in Hannahs chamber and mine opens into it, and we are so cozily situated Bourne proposes we should pass the winter.
-It is quite an exciting time here, as it seems to be everywhere we have been, and all seem to be confident Fremont will be elected.
-Burlingame addresses a public meeting here tonight and now and then we hear music and cheering. — Yesterday we rode about the city of Albany and saw all the places of interest and I was surprised to find it so much of a place.
+It is quite an exciting time here, as it seems to be everywhere we have been, and. and now and then we hear music and cheering. — Yesterday we rode about the city of Albany and saw all the places of interest and I was surprised to find it so much of a place.